 Let’s now have a look a Jenkins X

-The “static” deployment of Jenkins X let you define development Teams, and each of them get a managed Jenkins master to handle builds and environments (see my article on GitOps ).
-Jenkins X in this context uses Kubernetes as a CaaS to run Jenkins masters per team.
-As a result, you get a permanent load on your cluster just to support those masters running, in addition to some Jenkins-specific pitfalls (disk usage, GitHub API rate limit scanning for branches, etc.).
+The “static” deployment of Jenkins X let you define development Teams, and each of them get a managed Jenkins controller to handle builds and environments (see my article on GitOps ).
+Jenkins X in this context uses Kubernetes as a CaaS to run Jenkins controllers per team.
+As a result, you get a permanent load on your cluster just to support those controllers running, in addition to some Jenkins-specific pitfalls (disk usage, GitHub API rate limit scanning for branches, etc.).

 But you also have an option to deploy Jenkins X as serverless Jenkins.
 “Serverless, ” really?
 Yet another marketing guru surfing the buzzwords wave?